meha001/meha001/README.md

 ### ⚡ Fun Facts
 - 🎮 I play strategy games and RPGs in my free time
 - 🧠 I love solving coding puzzles and building logic-based systems
-- ✨ I always try to make UI/UX feel **alive** with animations and modern styles
 - 💪🏽 I try to go to the **gym** every day.
 ---